SL9M/wavephoenix-utility/README.md

-WavePhoenix Utility
+# WavePhoenix Utility

-A GUI based program written to help users unfamiliar with commandline tools flash their wavephoenix receivers.

-Ideal for DIYers, bulk wavephoenix flashing, and people who dislike memorizing or hunting down commands.
+A GUI based program written to help users unfamiliar with commandline tools flash their WavePhoenix receivers.
+Ideal for DIYers, bulk WavePhoenix flashing, and people who dislike memorizing or hunting down commands for each flash.

+## Current Features
+1. Prompt user to download all essential files
+2. File upload fields that should work with future updates
+3. Step by step on screen instructions
+4. Extracts OpenOCD tar files to reduce friction
+5. Seperate window with console output for debugging

+## Planned Features
+1. Continuous bulk flashing
+2. Optional Pico probe uf2 flashing - for users who've never flashed a pico